taymuur/sentiment-analysis/README.md

-# sentiment-analysis
+# Sentiment Analysis

-The aim is to present and compare word frequencies and sentiment analyses for the transcripts of TWO TED speakers.
+The aim is to present and compare word frequencies and sentiment analyses for the transcripts of two TED speakers.